kestra-io/docs/docs/administrator-guide/configuration/README.md

 Details about your Kafka configuration can be found [here](./kafka)

 ### ElasticSearch configuration
-To enable ElasticSearch Repository, we need add the following to your configuration files:
+To enable ElasticSearch Repository, you need to add the following to your configuration files:
 ```yaml
 kestra:
   repository:
     type: elasticsearch
 ```

-Details about ElasticSearch configuration is [here](./elasticsearch)
+Details about ElasticSearch configuration can be found [here](./elasticsearch)

 ### Storage configuration
-Kestra supports multiple storage options, the default being local storage (**only for local testing**) To choose new storage types, you will need to add the below to your configuration files, and be sure to download the corresponding plugins.
+Kestra supports multiple storage options, the default being local storage (**only for local testing**).
+To choose another storage type, you will need to configure the `kestra.storage.type` option, be sure to download the corresponding plugins first.
+The following example configure the [Google Cloud Storage](./storage/README.md#gcs) storage.
 ```yaml
 kestra:
   storage:
     type: gcs
 ```

-Details about Storage configuration can be found [here](./storage)
+Details about Storage configuration can be found [here](./storage).

 ### Others Kestra configuration

-Others Kestra configurations can be found [here](./others)
+Others Kestra configurations can be found [here](./others).

 ### Micronaut configuration

-Since Kestra is a Java based app on micronaut, you can configure it to fit your needs, more details [here](./micronaut)
+Since Kestra is a Java based application built with Micronaut, you can configure it to fit your needs, more details [here](./micronaut).